Couple Three

 ★ "Couple three" is part of a regional pattern of number stacking ("couple two-three") influenced by Scots-Irish and German speech in Appalachia and the South Midland.
 It signals an approximate count, not a literal number. ★

-Documented in the Dictionary of American Regional English and Appalachian dialect studies.
-Related forms are found in Pennsylvania Dutch English and the rural Midwest, but it’s especially common in Southern/Appalachian speech.
+Found in Appalachian dialect studies and also appearing in Pennsylvania Dutch English and the rural Midwest, but especially common in Southern and Appalachian speech.

 Still heard among older Southerners and in rural communities.
 Outside the region it’s rare and may puzzle listeners, but it’s instantly recognizable to locals.